mohitjain/mohitjain/_posts/2012-11-25-track-changes-in-your-active-record-object-using-dirty-objects-in-rails.md

 layout: post
 comments: true
 permalink:  /2012/11/track-changes-in-your-active-record-object-using-dirty-objects-in-rails/
 categories: optimization performance quick-solution tips-and-tricks
 ---
 If you want to track whether your active record objects have been modified or not.
 It becomes a lot easier with the dirty object functionality.
-Its pretty simple and clean.
+It's pretty straightforward and clean.

 {% highlight ruby %}